Skip to main content

 KAMIL GALLERY ONLINE

-The Adam D. Kamil Gallery is now also online.
-This gallery is a site for undergraduate art shows and hosts the annual reception and exhibition for students that participate in the Adam D. Kamil Media Awards.
+The Adam D. Kamil Gallery is a site for undergraduate art shows and hosts the annual Adam D. Kamil Media Awards.
 Visual Arts majors and minors at the junior or senior level are eligible to submit a proposal to show in the Kamil Gallery for one week during the academic school year.
+The online gallery is available to students throughout the year and can be used to share documentation of gallery exhibitions, or exclusively online exhibitions.
+All videos submitted for the Kamil Media Awards are viewable in the online gallery.
 Past online exhibitions remain viewable with the artists' permission.

 visarts.ucsd.edu/kamilgallery